TABLE OF CONTENTS

 Every year, we see an explosion of new mobile apps being released.
-Revenue from mobile apps is projected at a whopping $808 billion in 2022.
-Now that we're approaching 2022, it's time you focus on upcoming design trends for the year and how you can tap into that mobile revenue stream.
+Revenue from mobile apps is projected at a whopping $935 billion in 2023.
+Now that it's 2023 already, it's time you focus on upcoming design trends for the year and how you can tap into that mobile revenue stream.

 As trends in app design evolve with time, many existing apps will often seem aged and out of place.
 Business owners should update their apps so that they have a better chance of being downloaded or used by the growing number of smartphone users.
 As a designer, you can maintain your reputation and improve your clients' app performance and mobile app user flow by jumping on these trends early.

-Our team of designers have compiled a list of trends to look out for 2022.
-Some of them has been here for a couple of years now, but we also have some new additions to the list.
+Our team of designers has compiled a list of trends to look out for 2023.
+Some of them have been here for a couple of years now, but we also have some new additions to the list.

 Minimalism is a design philosophy that emphasizes simplicity.
 It's very effective in creating clear and intuitive products.
-The minimalistic design can be applied to any product, but it's particularly useful for mobile apps.
-Let's see how this trend affects app design in 2022.
+In front-end development, minimalism can be applied to any product, but it's particularly useful for mobile apps.
+Let's see how this trend affects app design in 2023.

 Mobile apps have become so mainstream that virtually everyone uses them regularly, whether for business or pleasure.
 However, there are still some opportunities for progress in terms of developing better and more user-friendly mobile apps.
 Design and code will be also seamlessly integrated with the next generation UI tools, providing a better experience for designers and developers.

-In 2022, app designers and developers will focus their efforts on creating products that have a great onboarding flow.
+In 2023, app designers and developers will continue to focus their efforts on creating products that have a great onboarding flow.
 This means that users will get used to using the app much faster than they do today.
 If a new user opens the app without reading any instructions or watching any videos, they could still figure out how to use it in less than 30 seconds.

 At Merge, we adore minimalistic designs.
 Our approach is the simplest the design is, the easier it is to use.
 Our favorite challenge is to translate complex products into the most straightforward solutions.